Skip to main content

 Artem Zhukov / Pexels

-In case of an emergency, STEP has the ability to facilitate communication between you and the nearest U.S. embassy quickly, ensuring that assistance is just a step away.
-Additionally, it serves as a link so that your family and friends back home can reach you in an emergency situation.
+In an emergency, STEP can quickly facilitate communication between you and the nearest U.S. embassy, ensuring that assistance is just a step away.
+Additionally, it serves as a link so your family and friends back home can reach you in an emergency.

 Is STEP just like TSA Precheck?